-The Medix Turboneb from Clement Clarke is a very cool running compressor designed for constant use in a hospital or clinic.
+The Medix Turboneb from Clement Clarke is a very cool running compressor designed for constant use, making it an ideal choice for use in hospitals and clinics as well as for use at home.
 It will nebulise any prescribed solution and certainly comes into its own when using the thicker, stickier antibiotics and steroid solutions.
 Conversely a few customers do feel it is just too powerful for bronchodilators alone, saying itʼs like using a sledgehammer to crack a nut.

 Like the Econoneb, the functional design of the case incorporates a carry handle and a large on/off switch which is easy to operate even if you have a touch of arthritis in your fingers.

 Although the manufacturer does not supply accessories as standard with this model, for your convenience we always include a complimentary Medix nebuliser kit with facemask.

 Medix nebulisers require an annual service.
 Please contact us for details of your nearest service agent.

 The Medix Turboneb is suitable for use with a tracheostomy or a laryngectomy and is compatible with our tracheostomy mask.
 Please contact us at the time of order and we will be happy to include a tracheostomy mask free of charge with your nebuliser if required.

 For more information please check out our blog post here: Nebulising with a tracheostomy or laryngectomy.